Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 └─────────────────────┴────────┴────────────────────┘
 ```

 This gets us close to the pandas/Polars output, but it's not identical - notice how the first two rows are null in the dataframe case, but non-null in the SQL case!
-This is because the dataframe solution only computes the mean when there's at least `window_size` (in this case, 3) observations per window, whereas the DuckDB output computes the mean for every window.
+This is because the dataframe solution only computes the mean when there are at least `window_size` (in this case, 3) observations per window, whereas the DuckDB output computes the mean for every window.
 We can remedy this by using a case statement (and also a named window function for readability):

 ```python
 import duckdb